rust-lang/rust/doc/tutorial.md

 following trait describes types that support an equality operation:

 ~~~~
-// In a trait, `self` refers both to the self argument
+// In a trait, `self` refers to the self argument.
-// and to the type implementing the trait
+// `Self` refers to the type implementing the trait.
 trait Eq {
-    fn equals(&self, other: &self) -> bool;
+    fn equals(&self, other: &Self) -> bool;
 }

 // In an impl, `self` refers just to the value of the receiver